 [Blogger’s note: I was born and raised in America, moved to Canada for love in the early Aughts, and recently relocated again, in my 50s, with my British-born spouse to the southern coast of his homeland.
 This is an occasional series about learning new tricks in Merry Old England.]

 Who is Freddo and What’s a Krankie?
 Puzzling Through the References on British Television

 As far as immigration sagas go, my move to the U.K., minus a couple of slight stumbles, has been a relative cakewalk.
 Yes, securing a spousal visa proved to be somewhat Kafkaesque, but in the end, I was granted entry into a beautiful country populated by friendly folks who—and this is crucial to the ease of my transition—speak the same language as I do.
 As I’ve discussed in a previous post, I’ve had to get used to a few British-isms during my brief time residing in the land of jumpers and crumpets, but the learning curve could have been much steeper.
-Everyone around me could be speaking Mandarin, or Estonian, and I’d morph into one of those Ugly American contestants on The Amazing Race who, upon arriving in a bustling foreign city centre, immediately begins screeching “DOES ANYBODY HERE SPEAK ENGLISH?”
+Everyone around me could be speaking Mandarin, or Estonian, and I’d morph into one of those Ugly American tourists who, upon arriving in a bustling foreign city centre, immediately begins screeching “DOES ANYBODY HERE SPEAK ENGLISH?”
 (What, you think I’d actually be able to master conversational Estonian?
 Not a chance in põrgu.)
 My North American accent may sound a trifle strange to my British neighbours, but in general they seem to understand what I’m saying, and vice-versa.

 Watching British television, however, can make me feel like a bewildered traveller in dire need of a Berlitz phrasebook.
 Continue reading